-Students enrolling in the Management major should enrol in this unit rather than BMA151.
+Students enrolling in the Management major should be enrolled in this unit rather than BMA151.

 |Unit name||Principles of Marketing|